tzsombi01/RestApiTodoApp/README.md

 Set your chosen names and passwords we've just created for postgres to the DB username and password.

 Set your email address and password for the email address and password.
-This will be the email, tha sends the notifications.
+This will be the email, that sends the notifications.

 Set IS_TESTING false.